Rym Breidy: Modelling career

 Rym Breidy (née Saidi) started her career as a model in 2003 after winning Elite Model Look Tunisia.
 In 2006, she won the first edition of the Arabic reality show Mission Fashion on LBC TV, under the supervision of the Lebanese fashion designer Elie Saab.

 In 2007, she signed a modelling contract in Paris, and is currently represented by MP Models.
 She is also represented by Profile Models in London, Women Direct in Milan, One.1 management in New York City, Munich Models in Germany, and MP Mega in Miami.

 In Italy, she appeared in a campaign for Wind with Italian comedian Giorgio Panariello, followed by an appearance as Mother Nature in the TV show Ciao Darwin.

 Tourism Ambassador For Tunisia

 In Tunisia, Breidy has participated in campaigns to help promote the Tunisian tourism industry.
-She has been the face of the Tunisian travel agency Traveltodo since 2013.
+She has been the face of the Tunisian travel agency Travel to do since 2013.

 2015 controversy

-In 2015, her involvement with the company and other tourism campaigns was questioned over comments she made about tourism in Tunisia on a radio station, in which she admitted that she had advised her friends against visiting Tunisia due to the political and security instability of the country, saying that "We couldn't invite people into such unsafe conditions ...
-We couldn't put the lives of others in jeopardy".
+In 2015, comments made by Breidy during a radio interview regarding the security situation in Tunisia generated public debate.
+She later clarified that her remarks had been taken out of context and emphasized that she had participated in international campaigns promoting Tunisia as a tourist destination.

-The management of Traveltodo described her remarks as inappropriate, as they undermined the tourist reputation of Tunisia and its international image.
+TravelTodo, for which she was serving as a tourism ambassador at the time, issued a statement noting that the remarks were made in a personal capacity and expressing concern about their potential impact on Tunisia’s tourism image.
+The agency subsequently indicated that its association with Breidy was under review.